sarutlaa/Ride-Hailing-Data-Analytics/README.md

 Technologies Used:
 1. GCP Services Used :

   a.
-Ckoud Storage
+Ckoud Storage : For storing the dataset in csv form.

   b.
-Compute Engine
+Compute Engine : A VM to run the mage instance for running the ETL pipeline.

   c.
-Big Query
+Big Query : For storing the Tranformed data into BigQuery

   d.
-Looker
+Looker : For analysing insights using visualizations.

-2. Programming Lamguage : Python Scripting using pandas.
+3. Programming Lamguage : Python Scripting using pandas.
-3. Modern Data Pipeine Tool - https://www.mage.ai/
+4. Modern Data Pipeine Tool - https://www.mage.ai/
-4. Dataset Used : TLC Trip Record Data Yellow and green taxi trip records include fields capturing pick-up and drop-off dates/times, pick-up and drop-off locations, trip distances, itemized fares, rate types, payment types, and driver-reported passenger counts.
+5. Dataset Used : TLC Trip Record Data Yellow and green taxi trip records include fields capturing pick-up and drop-off dates/times, pick-up and drop-off locations, trip distances, itemized fares, rate types, payment types, and driver-reported passenger counts.

     Cloud Storage Link for Data set  - https://storage.googleapis.com/uber_data_analytics_sravya/uber_data.csv More info about dataset can be found here: